GWwangshuo/Kaggle-2024-CZII-Pub/README.md

 This is the 2nd place solution for the CZII - CryoET Object Identification competition.
 For more details, please refer to the [discussion](https://www.kaggle.com/competitions/czii-cryo-et-object-identification/discussion/561568).

+Some parts of this repository's code are derived from [source](https://github.com/Moyasii/Kaggle-2024-RSNA-Pub).

 ## Environment

 This project was developed in the following environment: